 When ADA has no ongoing legitimate business need to process your personal information, we will either delete or anonymise it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information until deletion is possible.

-We store our data on our own secure server and secure cloud based systems.
+We store our data on our own secure server, and on secure cloud based systems.

 We have put in place technical and organisational security measures to prevent the loss or unauthorised access of your personal information.
 However, whilst we have used our best efforts to ensure the security of your data, please be aware that we cannot guarantee the security of information transmitted over the Internet.